boubker98/AOTY-Web-Scraper/README.md

 # Album Data Scraper
 This project is a web scraping pipeline designed to extract album data and reviews from [Album of the Year](https://www.albumoftheyear.org).
-The pipeline uses Selenium for dynamic web scraping, BeautifulSoup for HTML parsing, and DuckDB for storing the extracted data.
+The pipeline uses Selenium for dynamic web scraping, BeautifulSoup for HTML parsing, and DuckDB for storing the extracted data, click for CLI argument handling and Prefect for end-to-end orchestration.

 ---

 ## Features
-- **Dynamic Web Scraping**: Uses Selenium to handle JavaScript-rendered pages.
+- **Dynamic Web Scraping**: Handles JavaScript-rendered pages using Selenium.
-- **Data Extraction**: Extracts album details (title, artist, release date, genres, etc.) and reviews (publication, author, rating, etc.).
+- **Comprehensive Data Extraction**: Captures album details (title, artist, release date, genres, etc.) and reviews (publication, author, rating, etc.).
-- **Data Storage**: Saves the extracted data to DuckDB and CSV files.
+- **Flexible Data Storage**: Saves results in DuckDB and CSV formats.
-- **Error Handling**: Implements retries and logging for robust scraping.
+- **Robust Error Handling**: Retries, logging, and graceful failure recovery.
-- **Modular Design**: The codebase is organized into reusable modules for better maintainability.
+- **Modular Codebase**: Organized into reusable, maintainable modules.
+- **Pipeline Orchestration**: Automate end-to-end workflows by running a local Prefect server and scheduling flows.

 ---
 ## Installation